 For the traveler to Israel today, one can easily envision the movie scenes of Mary and Joseph walking along the Sea of Galilee en-route to Bethlehem.
 I can imagine the long discussions they shared as they anticipated what their future together might involve.

-Their trek from Nazareth to Bethlehem also included dangerous travel on the hilly and often treacherous Palestinian countryside.
-Scenes of terrain such as this, shown in the film, can be experienced in Israel today.
+The trek of Mary and Joseph from Nazareth to Bethlehem also included dangerous travel on the hilly and often treacherous Palestinian countryside.
+Scenes of treacherous terrain as shown in the film, can be experienced in Israel today.

 Narrow, winding streets of the Old City today are much like they were when they were encountered by the tired, travel-weary couple over 2000 years ago.